georgeherby/PoGoScansWiki/docs/_build/html/_sources/prof_oak/prof_oak.txt

 Pokémon Stats
 #############

-These commands will provide you with all the niformation you need for pokemon.
+These commands will provide you with all the notification you need for pokemon.

 ::